schneebergerlab/msyd/README.md

 Example derived terms include `(deg >= 5) and (contains sample02)` or `not on Chr2`.

 Internally, the expression is first parsed recursively into a lambda expression by `util.compile_filter`.
-`util.filter_pansyns` then evaluates this for every pasy region object, keeping only those for which the expression evaluates to `True`.
+`util.filter_pansyns` then evaluates this for every msyd region object, keeping only those for which the expression evaluates to `True`.
 For users of the python API, `filter_pansyns` can also be called with any custom lambda expression.

 For a complete reference of the filtering language, see `view_reference.md`